Misreading EPR: Variations on an Incorrect Theme: EPR and Beyond the Intrinsic

 Thus, there is nothing \emph{fundamentally} nonclassical about the notion of an EPR pair itself, or about the phenomenon of entanglement --- or, \emph{pace} Bohr, about the existence of a minimum quantum of action.
 To really dig into the enigma of quantum theory, we have to find something which the ``toy theories'' we have described just now cannot emulate.
 Which quantum phenomena can be mocked up in these theories, and which cannot?
 This is the territory of theorems by Bell, Kochen, Specker and others.
 When these theorems make use of entanglement, they push the idea harder, not contenting themselves with the mere existence of it~\cite{Bell:1964, Bell:1966, Kochen:1967, Mermin:1993, Peres:1995, Conway:2006, Bengtsson:2010}.
 And, in the modern perspective where quantum strangeness is a \emph{resource,} this pertains directly to the question of how to make quantum computers go~\cite{Gottesman:1999, Veitch:2014}.

 One way to make this way of thinking more precise is to ask how exactly quantum theory resists being fit into the phase-space picture.
 In classical mechanics, if we know the exact coordinates of a system in phase space, we can predict anything else.
 Perhaps surprisingly, quantum theory allows for a relaxed version of this: instead of a full-fledged phase space, an experiment with the property that, if one has statistics for the potential outcomes of it, one can calculate the probabilities for the possible outcomes of any \emph{other} measurement~\cite{Prugovecki:1977, Busch:1991, Dariano:2004}.
-Another way to express this is that, if one establishes an informationally complete measurement as a standard reference, then any quantum state is equivalent to a probability distribution.
-In the Bohm version of EPR, our systems of interest are ``spins''; if a particle is ``spin-$j$'', then an informationally complete measurement for that spin degree of freedom must have at least $(2j+1)^2$ outcomes~\cite{Peres:1998, Hardy:2001, Medendorp:2011}.
+Another way to express this is that, if we are sufficiently clever, we can establish a standard \emph{reference measurement.} Having probabilities for all things that could happen when we apply the reference measurement to a system is mathematically the same as writing a quantum state for that system.
+Instead of talking about ``$\psi$ functions'' like in the old days, all we need are those probabilities.
+In the Bohm version of EPR, our systems of interest are ``spins''; if a particle is ``spin-$j$'', then a reference measurement for that spin degree of freedom must have at least $(2j+1)^2$ outcomes~\cite{Peres:1998, Hardy:2001, Medendorp:2011}.
 The degree to which such a reference measurement can be made to resemble the classical ideal of reading off the phase-space coordinates is a measure of how far quantum theory deviates from classical physics~\cite{Fuchs:2002, DeBrota:2018, Stacey:2018}.
 Getting a clean and precise expression of this deviation requires finding the \emph{optimal} reference measurements.
 To the surprise of the people who have worked on this topic, the question of finding the optimal reference measurements turns out to have intriguing connections with far-flung areas of mathematics~\cite{Appleby:2016, Stacey:2016, Appleby:2017, Stacey:2017, Fuchs:2017b, Kopp:2018}.